Lazy trading subscription service

 The methodology for this system is here.
 The subscription service is currently free and entails email alerts for entries, exits and portfolio updates and tracking.
 The portfolio was funded by Just One Lap founder Simon Brown with R200k in May 2016 and this service will essentially track that R200k as he trades it using the lazy system methodology.

-You can register for six months (for free) here.
+You can register for three months (for free) here.

 The idea behind the Lazy Trading System is simple: catch the uptrends of the four main indices on the JSE, while avoiding downtrends.